 Other Use of System.
-Nothing contained in the Contract shall in any way affect any payments to the District by a Participant or rates charged by the District to such Participant for the providing of water, wastewater or other services or facilities pursuant to other contractual relationships between the District and such Participant.
+Nothing contained in this Contract shall in any way affect any payments to the District by a Participant or rates charged by the District to such Participant for the providing of water, wastewater or other services or facilities pursuant to other contractual relationships between the District and such Participant, including particularly, but not by way of limitation, the Regional Contracts.

 Annual Audit of System.
-The District shall, at the close of each Fiscal Year, commencing with the fiscal year beginning October 1, 1999, cause an annual audit of the System to be prepared.
+The District shall, at the close of each Fiscal Year, cause an annual audit of the Interceptor System to be prepared.

-District Contracts with Additional Participants. (a) The District reserves the right to contract with subsequent Additional Participants to provide the services of the System to such Additional Participants; provided that the terms and provisions of such contracts with Additional Participants shall be, to the extent practicable and applicable, the same as the terms and provisions of the Contract except that with respect to any Local Wastewater Facilities of such Additional Participant which are to be acquired, operated, or used by the District as a part of the System as a result of such contract, the District and the Additional Participant may agree in such contract for mutually acceptable payments in connection therewith from Bond proceeds or as an Operation and Maintenance Expense of the System (provided that in any formula used for determining such payments, the value attributed to such Local Wastewater Facilities shall not exceed a sum equal to the principal amount of all then outstanding bonds or other obligations issued by the Additional Participant to acquire and construct such Local Wastewater Facilities), and except that such contract shall provide for payments calculated on the basis of adequate minimum flows as hereinafter provided.
-The District shall not enter into contracts for any services by the System except with persons which become Additional Participants, or as otherwise provided in the Contract.
+District Contracts with Additional Participants. (a) The District reserves the right, with the consent of the Participants, to contract with subsequent Additional Participants to provide the services of the Interceptor System to such Additional Participants; provided that the terms and provisions of such contracts with Additional Participants shall be, to the extent practicable and applicable, the same as the terms and provisions of this Contract except that such contract shall provide for payments calculated on the basis of adequate minimum flows as hereinafter provided.